LuxImagingAI/URT/README.md

 Modules are executed by adding the "modules" key to the dataset in the "datasets.yaml" file. "modules" contains a list of modules which are executed in the specified order.
 Each module is defined by the "name" and "data" key, the "name" key identifies which module is to be executed and the "data" key contains arbitrary data which is given to the module as input.

 Examples for modules can be found in the "utils/Modules.py" file.

+# Known Problems
+- The synapseclient library sometimes seems to get stuck when run in a docker container

 # Changelog
 Only the last version updates are indicated here.
 The full changelog can be found in the CHANGELOG.md.